 Can You Eat Shrimp Paste When Pregnant?

 Shrimps in the form of paste are very popular.
 Most countries of Asia and America use shrimp paste as a condiment to their diet.
 You can buy raw shrimps from the grocery stores and then cook them at home.
-You can enjoy a variety of recipes made of shrimp when pregnant, provided you cook them well.
-But, do not exceed the recommended amount.
+You can enjoy a variety of recipes made of shrimp when pregnant, provided you cook them well and do not exceed the recommended amount.

-And, do not forget to check with your health care provider before adding shrimps to your pregnancy diet.
+And, do not forget to check with your healthcare provider or physician before adding shrimp to your diet when pregnant.

 If you have got anything to share regarding shrimps or if you have any tasty recipes, feel free to write to us.

 - Seafood during Pregnancy